 CoC COMMITTEES

+Committees are an important part of the MO BoS CoC’s governance structure.
+The CoC may establish committees, subcommittees, or workgroups that are made up of CoC members and other interested parties to act on behalf of the CoC and carry out the work of the CoC.
+All committees, subcommittees, and workgroups are responsible to the Board.

 There are five (5) standing committees of the Board: Grants, Membership, Performance, Coordinated Entry, and Special Populations.

-A member of the Board shall be designated as a co-chair of each committee.
-The committee shall elect its other co-chair.
-In the event no co-chair is elected, the Board Chair will appoint a second co-chair.
-Committee membership will include relevant CoC members.
+A member of the Board shall be assigned to each committee.

+Subcommittees are on-going bodies intended to carry out a specific duty or duties assigned to the committee.
+Subcommittees are not formal voting bodies and achieve consensus to bring forward one or multiple proposals to their parent committee for vote.

+Workgroups are time-limited bodies intended to conduct research and/or propose plans related to one or more duties of the CoC Board or committee.

+Each committee and subcommittee will elect a Chair, Vice-Chair, and Secretary from its committee membership.
+Workgroup Chairs will be appointed by the Board Chair.

+Elected committee leadership will be voted on an annual basis at the last committee meeting each calendar year.

+Committee, subcommittee, and workgroup membership may include any Continuum member.
+CoC members may participate in more than one committee, subcommittee, or workgroup.

+CoC committees, subcommittees, and workgroups aim to be diverse in terms of geography, race, gender, socioeconomic status, lived experience, job positions, and age.

+CoC committees and subcommittees will meet at regular intervals as defined by the committee.
+An official committee/subcommittee meeting schedule will be posted on the MO BoS CoC website.

+Fifty-one (51%) of committee members constitutes a quorum of the committee for the transaction of business.

+Committee and subcommittee secretaries will be responsible for taking attendance, documenting meeting notes, and submitting them to the committee/subcommittee Chair and Collaborative Applicant for recordkeeping.
+Workgroup Chairs will be responsible for these tasks.

-Committees will have a clear purpose, goals and anticipated outcomes, and overall timeline for addressing issues or problems, as applicable.
+Committee and subcommittee Chairs will be responsible for administering the Board-approved work plan for the committee.
+This includes developing a meeting agenda, facilitation of meetings, oversight of goals, anticipated outcomes, and overall timeline for addressing issues or problems, as applicable.

-Committees or workgroups will present work summaries to the Board and CoC membership.
+Committees, subcommittees, and workgroups will present work summaries to the Board and CoC membership.

+Committees, subcommittees, and workgroups may also be directly responsible for specific strategies or exploring options to solve particular concerns.
+Unless authority is designated by the CoC, committees, subcommittees, and workgroups make recommendations to the Board for approval.
+Committees, subcommittees, and workgroups are the primary mechanism for MO BoS CoC members to submit proposals to the Board, and the Board is responsible for implementing new policies and procedures.

-To be a committee member in good standing, must attend at least seventy-five percent (75%) of regularly-scheduled committee meetings in the previous twelve (12) months.
+To be a committee member in good standing, a member must have attended at least seventy-five percent (75%) of regularly-scheduled committee meetings in the previous twelve (12) months.

-CoC MEMBERSHIP AND VOTING ELIGIBILITY
+CoC MEMBERSHIP

 Full CoC membership meetings will occur at least semiannually.

-If available, participation by conference call or other electronic means shall count as attendance and eligible voting members may vote by electronic means.

 The Board will designate the Collaborative Applicant to announce the date, time and location of these meetings at least thirty (30) days in advance and will publish the meeting agenda at least twenty-four (24) hours before the meeting.
 Meeting agendas will be posted online at the MO BoS CoC website, with a request to share with the general public.

 Members of the MO BoS CoC may be any person, organization, entity, or association who has an interest in homelessness, advocacy, ending homelessness and poverty.

+CoC VOTING ELIGIBILITY